-25. Rabbit: Rabbits are hoppers and move by placing their larger hind feet ahead of their smaller front feet.
+Rabbits are hoppers and move by placing their larger hind feet ahead of their smaller front feet.
 Unlike squirrels which keep their feet next to each other as they hop, rabbits stagger their feet producing a “Y” shaped track.

-Reptiles and Amphibians have very different life cycles, but they share a similar feature -- they all have long toes that provide extra grip for walking, hopping and climbing.
+Reptiles and Amphibians have very different life cycles, but they share a similar feature -- they all have long toes that provide extra grip for walking, hopping, and climbing.

-The first thing you notice about an alligator track is not its four toes or its foot shape, but the large trough its tail creates as it walks.
+The first thing you notice about an alligator track is not its four toes or its foot shape, but the large through its tail creates as it walks.
 Look for a central trough with pairs of prints on either side.
 Another key is the size -- alligators have large feet.
 The front prints have five toes and are wide in the heel while the rear prints are longer and have four toes with a narrow, pointed heel.

 Rodents are a very diverse group of mammals, and their tracks reflect their diversity.
 You have to think about habitat, body shape, and track pattern as much as the individual prints.
 All rodents leave behind front tracks with four toes and hind tracks with five toes.

 You rarely see the four-toed front prints (2.5-3.5”) because the hind print wipes out the front print when they waddle as they walk.
 And sometimes you don’t even see any prints at all as the beaver’s large tail can wipe out all their tracks.

 These pads have a rough surface that aids in climbing and can be seen in soft mud.
 Each print points inward because they are pigeon-toed.
-In winter, porcupines are so low to ground that they leave a deep trough in the snow.
+In winter, porcupines are so low to the ground that they leave a deep trough in the snow.

-34. Squirrel: Squirrels are hoppers with their larger back feet (1.5-2”) landing slightly ahead of their smaller front feet (1-1.5”).
+Squirrels are hoppers with their larger back feet (1.5-2”) landing slightly ahead of their smaller front feet (1-1.5”).
 Their feet tend to land side-by-side producing a repeating series of four distinct prints.
 These tracks often meander from tree to tree.